 Note that you can leave the case ID empty.

-- Open a support case, select RHEL 7 or RHEL 8 as the product, and provide an
+- Select RHEL 7 or RHEL 8 as the product, and provide a

 Submit a bug report: